AmandaFernandes0701/dev-internship-survival-guide/README.md

 Interviewers evaluate **your problem-solving skills**, not your favorite programming language.

-Your language should help you think clearly and implement solutions quickly—not slow you down because you're fighting syntax.
+Your language should help you think clearly and implement solutions quickly, not slow you down because you're fighting syntax.

 ### If you have multiple options, choose Python

 If you're equally comfortable with several languages, **Python is the recommendation**.

 **Why Python?**
-- Less verbose than Java/C++ — you save precious minutes in OAs
+- Less verbose
-- Built-in data structures (`dict`, `set`, `deque`, `heapq`) solve many problems in 1-2 lines
+- Built-in data structures
-- Syntax reads like pseudocode — less mental overhead during interviews
+- Syntax reads like pseudocode
-- No integer overflow/underflow to worry about

 ### Don't switch languages before interviews